( about - config - maintenance - irc - message boards - hardware - software - contact )

 Contact

 My name is Eirik Øverby, I'm of 1977 vintage, and we (this server and myself) are located in Oslo, Norway.
-You can (usually) find me on IRC (Libera, EFNet) as Ltning, or in the fediverse as @ltning@anduin.net.
+You can (usually) find me on IRC (this server, Libera, EFNet) as Ltning, or in the fediverse as @ltning@anduin.net.

-Note: This page is optimized for Netscape Navigator 2.02 for OS/2.
+Note: This page hand-coded and optimized for Netscape Navigator 2.02 for OS/2.
+Also viewable in IBM WebExplorer 1.1h.
+May be compatible with newer user agents.

-( top - about - configuration - maintenance - irc - hardware - software - eventlog - contact )
+( top - about - config - maintenance - irc - message boards - hardware - software - contact )